 A beginner’s introduction to cyber security & the human aspect of cyber security

-This list of free (or cheap) resources is a good introduction to the world of cyber security and the human aspect of cyber security.
+This list of free (or cheap) resources is a good introduction to cyber security, computer science and the human aspect of cyber security.
 It’s by no means exhaustive, covering only the most fundamental concepts.

 Nevertheless, it’s a great place to start for beginners and those wanting to understand the basics.